dennisinteractive/drupal_console_commands/Extending-drupal-console.md

 So I implemented a new option to pass *--template* and issued a pull request (https://github.com/hechoendrupal/DrupalConsole/issues/2949), so the project template could be passed as parameter i.e. `drupal site:new /var/www/new --composer --template=dennisdigital/drupal-project`

 **site:install**
 This will install the site and append the database credentials to the bottom of settings.php.
-We should not really commit these credentials, because it will vary depending on the environment, i.e. CI, QA, Production.
+But our settings.php is committed to our repo and we really should not  commit these credentials.
+Apart from security concerns, they vary depending on the environment, i.e. CI, QA, Production.

-So we need a way of putting these settings onto a separate file that will be included in settings.php, i.e.
+So we placed these credentials into a separate file and then included it  in settings.php e.g.
+File: web/sites/default/settings.php

 File: *web/sites/default/settings.php*
 ```php